iTwin/appui/docs/changehistory/NextVersion.md

 - Fix a potential maximum update depth error caused by useResizeObserver. [#658](https://github.com/iTwin/appui/pull/658)
 - `ControlledTree`: add ability to select multiple nodes using `CMD` key + mouse click. [#734](https://github.com/iTwin/appui/pull/734)

+## @itwin/imodel-components-react

+### Deprecations

+- `alwaysMinimized`, `minimized`, `onJump` properties of `TimelineComponentProps` are deprecated without a replacement, since these props have no effect and were never implemented.
+It is safe to remove these props in case they are used in a `TimelineComponent`. [#742](https://github.com/iTwin/appui/pull/742)

+### Fixes

+- Fix timeline component to keep fractional duration unchanged when total duration is changed. [#742](https://github.com/iTwin/appui/pull/742)